technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 4 – Adaptive Cloud/Lab 4 – Adaptive Cloud.md

     ![](./media/image59.png)

-28. Hence, we have successfully on-boarded the On-premise Windows server and we can manage the Server from the Azure Portal Azure Arc.
+28. Hence, we have successfully on-boarded the On-premise Windows server and we can manage the Server from the Azure Portal using **Azure Arc**.